Plumber in Charlotte NC, Plumbers you can trust!

 Cleaning Your Garbage Disposal

-Food debris build-up inside garbage disposals can create foul odors.
+Buildup of food debris inside garbage disposals can create foul odors.
 Eliminate these odors with these steps:

 • Grind lemon or orange rinds along with ice cubes in the disposal for 30 seconds.